jgraichen/msgr/README.md

 [![RubyDoc Documentation](https://raw.github.com/jgraichen/shields/master/rubydoc.png)](http://rubydoc.info/github/jgraichen/msgr/master/frames)

 You know it and you like it.
 Using Rails you can just declare your routes and create a controller.
-Now it just works.
+That's all you need to process requests.

 With *Msgr* you can do the same for asynchronous AMQP messaging.
 Just define your routes, create your consumer and watch you app processing messages.